 Despite his position in Smash, he has not used it to sit on top of the world.
-Indeed, he is the only member of the Pillars to have not captured a championship in Smash and even recently lost a match to Rosemary, who went on to become the inaugural Smash women’s champion.
-He has captured gold with other promotions though and is currently co-holder of the Barrie Wrestling tag team championship with Banks.
+He is the only member of the Pillars to have not captured a championship in Smash.
+Suave even recently lost a match to Rosemary, who went on to become the inaugural Smash women’s champion.
+He has captured gold with other promotions though.
+Suave is currently co-holder of the Barrie Wrestling tag team championship with Banks.

 It will be interesting to see what the future holds for Sebastian Suave, and for Smash.
-Time will tell, but as his career so far has demonstrated he possesses the ambition and dedication to accomplish bigger and better things.
+Time will tell.